 ARGENTINIAN FEDERAL CRIMINAL COURT

 The Burmese Rohingya Organization UK, on the basis of the principle of universal jurisdiction, submitted a request to the Federal Criminal Court of Argentina to open a case for genocide and crimes against humanity committed against the Rohingya between 2012 and 2018.
-The Court, should it accept to open the case, would use as standard of proof “beyond reasonable doubt”.
+The Second Chamber of the Federal Criminal Court in Buenos Aires confirmed that it would launch a case against senior Myanmar officials under the principle of universal jurisdiction.
+The principle of universal jurisdiction provides for a state’s jurisdiction over crimes against international law even when the crimes did not occur on that state’s territory, and neither the victim nor perpetrator is a national of that state.
+It is drawn from the concept that the nature of international crimes is so serious they constitute offenses against all humanity and therefore efforts to end impunity for them are borderless.
+In Argentinian Federal Criminal Court case, the Court will use as standard of proof “beyond reasonable doubt”.

 |11 November 2019||Complaint filed.||https://burmacampaign.org.uk/media/Complaint-File.pdf||The complaint requests the opening of a case for genocide and crimes against humanity committed against the Rohingya between 2012 and 2018.
 The complaint names these individuals as alleged perpetrators or bearing criminal responsibility for the roles and actions at the moment of the commission of the alleged crimes: